 The Company has a qualified retirement plan which covers all employees who meet certain eligibility requirements.
 Plan matching contributions, discretionary profit-sharing contributions, and qualified nonelective contributions may be made to the 401(k) salary deferral plan at the discretion of the Company's Board of Directors.
-The Company did not make any matching contributions, discretionary profit-sharing contributions and/or qualified nonelective contributions during the years ended December 31, 2023 and 2022.
+The Company did not make any matching contributions, discretionary profit-sharing contributions during the years ended December 31, 2023 and 2022.